What "IQ Is 50–80% Genetic" Really Means

 This finding has profound implications for social policy: interventions that improve environments for disadvantaged children do not conflict with the genetic data.
 They unlock genetic potential that was previously suppressed by environmental constraints.

-What Genes Are Actually Involved?
+Which Genes Are Involved?

 Despite the strong evidence for genetic influence, identifying specific genes responsible has proven enormously difficult.
 Genome-wide association studies (GWAS) have identified over 1,000 genetic variants associated with educational attainment and cognitive ability — but each contributes only a tiny effect, typically less than 0.05 IQ points.
 Intelligence is highly polygenic: it is influenced by thousands of small genetic effects, not a handful of "intelligence genes."